djfdyuruiry/ts-lambda-api/README.md

 ### <a id="custom-auth"></a>Custom Authentication

 If you wish to implement popular authentication mechnasims or make your own, you need to implement the `IAuthFilter` interface.
-It accepts two generic parameters:
+It accepts two type parameters:

 - `T` - The model class for your authentication data
 - `U` - A principal class